dart-lang/language/working/0546-patterns/patterns-feature-specification.md

-*   **Record binder or matcher**: A record type scheme with positional and named fields corresponding to the type schemas of the corresponding field subpatterns.
-If a named field uses the shorthand syntax to infer a variable subpattern with the same name as the field, then the type schema is `?` for that field.

-    *Note that the type schema will be a record type even when the matched value type isn't a record, as in:*
+*   **Record binder or matcher**: A record type scheme with positional and named fields corresponding to the type schemas of the corresponding field subpatterns. *Note that the type schema will be a record type even when the matched value type isn't a record, as in:*

     ```dart
     var p = Point(x: 1, y: 2);